 Wear a tie featuring the image of French economist, politician, and liberal thinker Frédéric Bastiat (1801-1850).

-Jasmin Guénette is vice president of operations of the Montreal Economic Institute.
+Jasmin Guénette worked for the MEI from 2002 to 2007, and from October 2009 to May 2019.
 Formerly, he served as director of academic programs at the Institute for Humane Studies at George Mason University.
 He is primarily interested in public policy matters in Quebec and Canada, and in the ideas of personal and economic freedom.
 He is the author of a book and of many articles published in various newspapers as well as by the MEI.
 Mr. Guénette also produced and directed filmmakers for the production of short documentaries for the MEI.
 He was designated as an ambassador of the Université du Québec à Montréal in recognition of his contribution to the development of that school.
 He serves on the Board of Directors of the Institute for Liberal Studies, a non-partisan educational organization that teaches students about the classical liberal foundations of Canadian society and the application of classical liberal ideas to current issues and challenges.

 Viewpoint explaining how Ontario is tending toward the Quebec model with increasingly high levels of spending, taxation and indebtedness